Understanding Company Incorporation and Business Setup in Senegal

 Where Do You Begin?

 Starting a business in Senegal is relatively straightforward.
 The country has a young population, a growing economy, and a business-friendly environment.
-Here’s the process of company incorporate in Senegal:
+Here’s the process of company incorporation in Senegal:

 Pick a business structure that resonates with your business goals here in Uganda.
-See more on the table below:
+See more in the table below:

 Sole Proprietorship